 The curriculum may be one, but students are different and unique.
 Not all students learn the same way.
 Some prefer verbal education, while others prefer reading books on their own.
-Unfortunately, not all educators realize this.
+Unfortunately, not all educators realize this, especially professors with traditionalist points of view.
 However, the academic assistants at Weeklyessay.com do all so well, and they have some advice to share.

 - Students Learn Differently